Policy Research

 of the Future Prospects of International Trade Fairs (for External Affairs

-- Delphi Studies: such as SPR's study to forecast future
+- Delphi Studies: Study to forecast future

 directions for international expositions for an Evaluation of Canada's Participation at EXPO

-2000 (for Canadian Heritage, 2000-2001); and a Delphi study to
+2000 (for Canadian Heritage); and a Delphi study to

 assess future directions for the National Longitudinal Survey of

-- Computer Simulations and Models: such as SPR's 1996
+- Computer Simulations and Models:

 research to estimate quality of decisions to award pensions for the Canada